This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 The gutter drainage needs to be checked during rainfall.
 The purpose of a gutter system is to collect rain and snow from the roof and divert it to leaders away from the home.
 Debris should be removed to eliminate clogging and overflow.
 It is recommended that this be done at least twice each year.

-The leaders should always be diverted away from the foundation walls to decrease the chance of water penetration through the foundations.
-Leaders that terminate by the foundation wall is one of the main reasons for water seepage into the basement.
+The leaders are and should always be diverted away from the foundation walls to decrease the chance of water penetration through the foundations.
+Leaders that terminate by the foundation wall are one of the main reasons for water seepage into the basement.
+Debris should be flushed from underground drain pipes to the street and maintained.

 SURFACES